No-Deductible Health Insurance: What You Need To Know

 Doctor visits $250$250

-Based on a sample Silver plan in NJ
+Based on a sample Silver plan in PA

-In this scenario, you'd save $500 by choosing the cheaper plan that has a deductible.
+In this scenario, you'd save almost $1,500 by choosing the cheaper plan that has a deductible.
 Choosing the no-deductible plan would be overpaying for insurance because you're paying higher rates each month without getting the medical savings from the plan's better benefits.

 What should you consider when choosing insurance without a deductible?

-1. Expected medical costs: Ask yourself how much health care you expect to need in the upcoming year.
-If you're older, high-risk or have ongoing medical problems, you may benefit from a no-deductible plan because your full insurance benefits will begin right away.
-Keep in mind that preventive care like checkups are fully covered right away, whether or not your plan has a deductible.
+Medical costs: Ask yourself how much health care you expect to need in the upcoming year.
+If you're older, you're high-risk or you have ongoing medical problems, you may benefit from a no-deductible plan because your full insurance benefits will begin right away.
+Keep in mind that preventive care, like an annual checkup, is fully covered right away, whether or not your plan has a deductible.

-2. Impact on finances: Choosing a no-deductible plan means you'll pay more each month, but you'll be protected from some large medical bills and out-of-pocket expenses.
-In contrast, high-deductible plans can help you lower your monthly bills, but major medical problems could result in large out-of-pocket expenses.
+Monthly budget: Choosing a no-deductible plan means you'll pay more each month, but you'll be protected from some large medical bills and out-of-pocket expenses.
+In contrast, high-deductible plans can help you lower your monthly insurance bills, but major medical problems could result in large out-of-pocket expenses.

-3. Risk and predictability: Zero deductible plans generally make your health care costs more stable.
+Risk and predictability: Zero-deductible plans generally make your health care costs more stable.
 You'll pay a fixed monthly cost and will split all your medical bills with your insurance.
 This helps you avoid high medical costs before reaching a deductible.

 Are no-deductible health insurance plans popular?